Solution | Factories Electricity & CO2 Emissions Forecasting#

 mxnet==1.8.0.post0

-In order to convert electricity consumption for locations other than France, you can use electricityMap API.
+• To convert electricity consumption for locations other than France, you can use electricityMap API.
 You can get a token by completing the ElectricityMap Contact Form.

-Data Requirements#
+Data requirements#

-The solution depends on several input data sources:
+The Solution depends on several input data sources:

 Note

-Workflow Overview#
+Workflow overview#

-You can follow along with the solution in the Dataiku gallery.
+You can follow along with the Solution in the Dataiku gallery.

 The project has the following high level steps:

-Ingest and prepare our data.
+1. Ingest and prepare the data.

 Walkthrough#